The-AI-Alliance/ranking-safety-priorities/docs/contributing.markdown

 We welcome your contributions to our project for domain-ranked safety risks.
 The sources for this documentation are in [this GitHub repo](https://github.com/The-AI-Alliance/ranking-safety-priorities){:target="rsp-repo"}.

-# Joining the Work Group
+# Join Our Work Group

 We are structuring this work group to support people with any level of time and expertise they can contribute.
-If you want to join our regular meetings, join one of our domain-expert panels, or otherwise contribute, use the form on the [Become a collaborator](https://thealliance.ai/become-a-collaborator){:target="aia-website"} page to let us know your interests.
-(Click the _Domain Specific Trust and Safety Initiative_ check box...)
+If you want to join our regular meetings, join one of our domain-expert panels, or otherwise contribute, use the form on [this page](https://thealliance.ai/working-groups/trust-safety#trust-and-safety-form){:target="join-us"} to let us know your interests.
+(Mention this project in the _message_ field.)

 # Making Smaller Contributions